-More and more Cocker Spaniel owners are choosing homemade dog food over commercial dog food and, whilst it may be a little more time consuming than opening a packet or a tin, the additional benefits your dog will receive make it well worth the extra effort.
+Increasingly, owners are choosing to feed their pets on homemade dog food.
+Preparing healthy nutritional meals from scratch means you can be certain of exactly what's in your pet's food and whilst it may be a little more time consuming, the additional benefits for your dog make it well worth the extra effort.

-Eventually, it was discovered that some pet foods were contaminated with melamine which was causing kidney failure and killing our pets.
+Eventually it was discovered that some pet foods were contaminated with melamine which was causing kidney failure.

-Fortunately, many dog food manufacturers have learned from such mishaps and are continually improving the quality of their ingredients and manufacturing processes; however, many have yet to get it right - which is one of the reasons why the homemade dog food diet has increased in popularity.
+Thankfully many dog food manufacturers have learned from their mistakes and are continually improving the quality of their ingredients and manufacturing processes; however, many have yet to get it right - which is one of the reasons why the homemade dog food diet is still popular today.

-By making your own homemade dog food you know exactly what goes into it - nothing but fresh, good quality ingredients to help your dog maintain a shining coat, healthy skin and clear eyes, strong bones and teeth, and lean muscle.
+By making your own homemade dog food you know exactly what goes into it - nothing but fresh, good quality ingredients to help your Cocker Spaniel's coat and eyes shine, keep his skin clear and healthy, and give him strong bones, teeth, and lean muscle.

 The short answer is - the best quality ingredients you can afford!